anhcraft/config/docs/Internal.md

     return new Person();
 }
 ```
-- However, when there is type variable bound to the class, and there is a field relying on that variable, we have to look up the actual type of the field using the actual type of the class.
-However, it is impossible to know the actual type because Reflection does not support retrieving type information from local variables, method parameters, etc
+- However, when there is type variable bound to the class, it is impossible to know the actual type because Reflection does not support retrieving type information from local variables, method parameters, etc
 ```java
 public class Person<T extends Job> {
   public List<T> jobs;